 All staff should be aware of the associated risks and understand the measures in place to manage these.
-Advice for schools and colleges are provided in the Home Office's https://www.gov.uk/government/publications/advice-to-schools-and-colleges-on-gangs-and-youth-violence and it's https://www.gov.uk/government/publications/advice-to-schools-and-colleges-on-gangs-and-youth-violence
+Advice for schools and colleges is provided in the Home Office's advice to schools on gangs and youth violence.

 Any concerns that a child is being or is at risk of being criminally exploited will be passed without delay to the DSL.
 The school is aware there is a clear link between regular non-attendance at school and exploitation.
 Staff will consider a child to be at potential risk in the case of regular non-attendance at school and make reasonable enquiries with the child and parents to assess this risk.